jcari-dev/Project-Euler-Solutions/README.md

 # ProjectEuler
-A compilation of project Euler Solutions!
+A compilation of project Euler solutions in Python, Javascript, and soon in Java!